 Operating System Feature or Category Description Linux System logs Due to the way Linux handles errors, the appearance of SCSI "No Sense" messages in system logs can indicate possible data corruption on disk devices.
 This affects StorNext users on Red Hat 4, Red Hat 5, SuSe 9, and SuSe 10.
 This issue is not caused by StorNext, and is described in detail in StorNext Product Alert 20.
 For additional information, see Red Hat 5 CR 468088 and SuSE 10 CR 10440734121.
 Migrating metadata controllers StorNext users migrating their metadata controllers from Apple Xsan to Linux should be aware of the following upgrade considerations: If the file system is running Xsan 2.1.1 or earlier, it should be a simple upgrade: just replace the MDC.
-If the file system is running Xsan 2.2 or later with "NamedStreams No" (which is the default for Xsan 2.2,) it should also be a simple upgrade: just replace the MDC.
-If the file system is running Xsan 2.2 or later with "NamedStreams Yes," you must completely remake (reformat) the file system.
+If the file system is running Xsan 2.2 or later with "NamedStreams No" (which is the default for Xsan 2.2,) it should also be a simple upgrade: just replace the MDC. • If the file system is running Xsan 2.2 or later with "NamedStreams Yes," you must completely remake (reformat) the file system.
 For obvious reasons, you should do a complete backup before migrating.
+Subtree Check Subtree Check Option in NFS No Longer Supported option Although supported in previous StorNext releases, the subtree_check option (which controls NFS checks on a file handle being within an exported subdirectory of a file system) is no longer supported as of StorNext 4.0.

-FQDN SuSe Linux distributions automatically associate the FQDN of the local machine with the address 127.0.0.2 in the /etc/hosts file.
+Operating System Feature or Category Description Linux FQDN SuSe Linux distributions automatically associate the FQDN of the local machine with the address 127.0.0.2 in the /etc/hosts file.
 There is no benefit from doing this when the machine is connected to a network that can resolve its name to an IP address.
 However, the existence of this entry can sometimes cause a failure of configuration synchronization within and between the server computers in an HA configuration.
 For this reason, the 127.0.0.2 entry should be deleted from the /etc/hosts file.
+Software Firewalls Software firewalls such as "iptables" on Linux and Windows Firewall can interfere with the proper functioning of StorNext and result in unexpected errors unless specifically configured for use with StorNext.
+Quantum strongly recommends that all software firewalls be disabled on systems used as StorNext clients and servers.
+If required, StorNext can be configured for use with hardware firewalls.
+For more information, refer to the fsports man-page or help file and the "Ports Used By StorNext" section in the StorNext Tuning Guide.
 Windows and Linux Symbolic links to StorNext directories If you create a symbolic (soft) link in Linux to a directory on a StorNext file system, the link cannot be used by Windows.
+Windows also cannot process a symbolic link which contains a path to a file in another file system.
+Windows Window backup utility When a StorNext file system is mounted to a drive letter or a directory, configure the Windows backup utility to NOT include the StorNext file system.